Justice Dept. sues to seize profits of tell-all Melania Trump book, citing White House nondisclosure pact

-An attorney for Winston Wolkoff did not immediately respond to a request for comment.
+In a statement, Wolkoff said she fulfilled the agreement and that its confidentiality provisions ended when the White House terminated it.
+“The President and First Lady’s use of the US Department of Justice to silence me is a violation of my First Amendment Rights and a blatant abuse of the government to pursue their own personal interests and goals,” Winston Wolkoff said, adding, “I will not be deterred by these bullying tactics.”

 Winston Wolkoff, 50, had a 15-year friendship with Melania Trump before she was ousted in 2018 as an unpaid senior adviser to the first lady in a scandal involving President Trump’s $107 million inauguration.
 Winston Wolkoff has said she felt “betrayed” when news accounts focused on $26 million paid to her event-planning firm by the inauguration.
-Most of the money went to pay for inaugural events, and she personally retained $484,126, The Washington Post has reported.
+Most of the money went to pay for events, and she personally retained $484,126, The Washington Post has reported.

 Melania Trump used private email accounts while in the White House, says former colleague and friend